Spherical varieties and p-adic families of cohomology classes: Moment maps

-Note that the ``motivicity'' assumption on the classes $z_{H, r}^{[\mu]}$ is automatic if $Q_H^0 = H$ (which implies $\mu(\lambda) = 0$ for all $\lambda$) and $z_{H, r}^{[0]}$ is the identity class in $H^0$; this is the ``algebraic cycle'' setting.
-Crucially for many applications, the $\GL_2$ Eisenstein classes also satisfy this motivicity condition, by the main result of \cite{Kings-Eisenstein}.
+Note that the motivicity assumption on the classes $z_{H, r}^{[\mu(\lambda)]}$ is automatic in the ``algebraic cycle'' setting, i.e.~when $Q_H^0 = H$ (which implies $\mu(\lambda) = 0$ for all $\lambda$) and $z_{H, r}^{[0]}$ is the identity class in $H^0$, since the identity class in \'etale cohomology is vacuously motivic (it is the image of the identity class in motivic cohomology).
+A more subtle example where the motivicity condition also holds is when $z_{H, r}^{[\mu(\lambda)]}$ is the $\GL_2$ Eisenstein class, by the main result of \cite{Kings-Eisenstein}.

 \begin{remark} Special cases of this computation appear in many of our previous works, such as: \begin{itemize}

 \item Theorem 6.3.4 of \cite{KLZ17} is the case $\cG = \GL_2 \times \GL_2$, $\cH = \GL_2$, with $Q_H$ and $Q_G$ taken to be Borel subgroups.